-The first contribution is a method to compute a local scale measure (defining a characteristic scale at each pixel of a digital image) by using the topographic map [11] of the image.
+The first contribution is a method to compute a local scale measure (defining a characteristic scale at each pixel of a digital image) by using the topographic map [10] of the image.
 The main idea is that, for each pixel, we associate the scale of the most significant structure containing it.
-The definition of this structure relies on the topographic map, which is made of the connected components of the boundaries of level sets of the image.
-More precisely, we make use of the digital image transform presented in [38], an efficient tool to compute the topographic map, representing an image by a hierarchical structure (an inclusion tree) of shapes.
-From this tree we search, for a given pixel, the most contrasted shape containing it and associate the scale of this shape with the pixel.
-In order to deal with optical blur that is inherent in satellite images, a new definition of shape is proposed.
+The definition of this structure relies on the topographic map, which is made of the connected component of the boundaries of level sets of the image.
+More precisely, we make use of the digital image transform presented in [36], an efficient tool to compute the topographic map, representing an image by a hierarchical structure (an inclusion tree) of shapes.
+From this tree we search, for a given pixel, the most contrasted shape containing it and we associate the scale of this shape to the pixel.
+In order to deal with optical blur that is inherent to satellite images, a new definition of shape is proposed.
 The underlying idea of this definition is to group level lines corresponding to the same structure in the image.
 This grouping is made possible under the assumption that the optical blur is constant over the image, an assumption that makes sense for remote sensing images but would be wrong for natural, everyday life images.
 Experimental results suggest that the scale measure is a pertinent feature for remote sensing image classification.
-In particular, the use of the topographic map yields very satisfactory spatial accuracy of the scale measure, especially when compared with linear methods (see section 6).
-Our approach is also compared with variational and morphological methods to estimate local scales.
+In particular, the use of topographic map yields a very satisfactory spatial accuracy of the scale measure, especially when compared with linear methods (see Section 6).
+Our approach is also compared with methods using either the total variation flow or the morphological pattern spectrum.

-The second contribution of the paper is to shed light on the relationship between morphological and variational approaches to the computation of local scales.
-In particular, it is shown that, under some hypotheses, approaches relying on the total variation flow or on the Rudin-Osher-Fatemi model amount to defining scale as a weighted average of the size of shapes containing each pixel.
+The second contribution of the paper is to shed light on the relationship between morphological and variational approaches to the computation of local scale.
+In particular, it is shown that, under some hypotheses, approaches relying on the total variation flow or on the Rudin-Osher-Fatemi model amount to define scale as a weighted average of the size of shapes containing each pixel.
 In this framework, the term "size" refers to the ratio of the area to the perimeter.
 This result is also investigated numerically on synthetic and real images.

 The paper is organized as follows.
-In section 2, we present the topographic map of an image, the fundamental tool on which our work is based.
-Then, in section 3, we explain how an accurate scale definition can be given by using the topographic map.
-In section 4, alternative variational definitions of scale are given, and the link between these approaches and ours is investigated.
-In section 5, we illustrate the method with numerical examples, both on synthetic and real images.
-In section 6, we provide experimental comparisons between the proposed local scale measure, linear approaches, variational methods, a possible use of the so-called maximally stable extremal regions, and methods relying on the pattern spectrum.
-In section 7, we propose some extensions to the proposed definition of scale.
+In Section 2, we present the topographic map of an image, the fundamental tool on which our work is based.
+Then, in Section 3, we explain how an accurate scale definition can be defined by using the topographic map.
+In Section 4, alternative variational definitions of scale are given, and the link between these approaches and ours is investigated.
+In Section 5, we illustrate the method with numerical examples, both on synthetic and real images.
+In Section 6, we provide experimental comparison between the proposed local scale measure, linear approaches, variational methods and the use of the pattern spectrum.
+In Section 7, we propose some extensions to the proposed definition of scale.

 2. Topographic map.
-In this section, we introduce the main tool to be used in this paper, the topographic map of an image as introduced and studied in [11, 12, 37, 38].
+In this section, we introduce the main tool to be used in this paper, the topographic map of an image as introduced and studied in [10, 11, 35, 36].
 It is made of the connected components of the topological boundaries of level sets, thereafter called level lines.
 It gives a complete representation of the image, invariant to local contrast changes.
-The topographic map has a tree structure, inherited from inclusion properties of level sets.
+The topographic map has a tree structure, inherited from inclusion properties of level sets, which enables this image representation to be computed efficiently.